 - The Insomniac: The lengthening of days as the earth's spin slows to a stop messes up everyone's sleep cycle.
 Their ability to sleep is impaired during the times when practically speaking, it is daytime and yet time-wise, it is still night.

 - The Apocalypse Brings Out the Best in People: Inverted with the United States closing its borders entirely because of the influx of refugees and migrants.
-Played straight, however, in that the various problems that result from the increased population result in scientists uniting to solve them and, most importantly, in ways that ensure everyone's survival.
+Played straight, however, in that the various problems that result from the increased population result in scientists uniting to solve them and, most importantly, in ways that ensure the survival of as many people as possible.

 - Depopulation Bomb: The ironic result of this scenario.
-The world population is 4 billion 35 years after the world's population doubled overnight to 14 billion.
+The world population is 4 billion - around the same amount as it was in 1974 - 35 years after the world's population doubled overnight to 14 billion.

 - The Plague: The first variant happens as a result of the increased population.
 The plumbing is strained from multiple people flushing the toilets, causing the waste water to taint the supply of drinking water, causing outbreaks of cholera.